Incandescant and LED mag light: Upgrade guide + recommendations

 LED lights have become more and more popular for many reasons, and Mag Instruments couldn’t stay behind.

 The Maglite pictured on the right is mine.
 I did some hand filing on it to make it look more appealing.
-I also replaced both the tailcap and head, using those from a Silver Maglite I still had around; to provide appealing contrast.
+I also replaced both the tailcap and bezel, using those from a silver Maglite I still had around; to provide appealing contrast.

-In my honest opinion, only upgrade a Maglite to LED for the following reasons:
+In my honest opinion, I would only upgrade a Maglite to Drop-in PR bulb LED for one of the following reasons:

 - The flashlight has an emotional value.